moralrecordings/mrcrowbar/DESCRIPTION.rst

 Give us an example
 ==================

-The `main project page <https://bitbucket.org/moralrecordings/mrcrowbar>`_ has a pretty good example, omitted here for brevity.
+The `README <https://moral.net.au/mrcrowbar>`_ has a pretty good example, omitted here for brevity.

 Contributing
 ============